Japan to release contaminated Fukushima water into sea after treatment | Headlines

-Japan will release more than 1 million tonnes of contaminated water from the destroyed Fukushima nuclear station into the sea, the government said on Tuesday, a move opposed by neighbours including South Korea and its own fishing industry.
+Japan will release more than 1 million tonnes of contaminated water from the destroyed Fukushima nuclear station into the sea, the government said on Tuesday, a move opposed by neighbours including China, which called it "extremely irresponsible."
 The first release of water will take place in about two years, giving plant operator Tokyo Electric Power time to begin filtering the water to remove harmful isotopes, build infrastructure and acquire regulatory approval.

 Japan has argued the water release is necessary to press ahead with the complex decommissioning of the plant after it was crippled by a 2011 earthquake and tsunami, pointing out that similarly filtered water is routinely released from nuclear plants around the world.
 Nearly 1.3 million tonnes of contaminated water, or enough to fill about 500 Olympic-sized swimming pools, is stored in huge tanks at the Fukushima Daiichi plant at an annual cost of about 100 billion yen ($912.66 million) - and space is running out.

-"On the premise of strict compliance with regulatory standards that have been established, we select oceanic release," the government said in a statement, adding the project would take decades to complete.
-The decision comes about three months ahead of the postponed Olympic Games to be hosted by Tokyo, with some events planned as close as 60 km (35 miles) from the wrecked plant.
+"Releasing the ... treated water is an unavoidable task to decommission the Fukushima Dai-ichi Nuclear Power Plant and reconstructs the Fukushima area," Prime Minister Yoshihide Suga said of the process that will take decades to complete.
+The decision comes about three months ahead of the postponed Tokyo Olympic Games, with some events to be held as close as 60 km (35 miles) to the wrecked plant.
 Former Japanese Minister Shinzo Abe in 2013 assured the International Olympics Committee in pitching for the games that Fukushima "will never do any damage to Tokyo."

 Tepco plans to filter the contaminated water to remove isotopes, leaving only tritium, a radioactive isotope of hydrogen hard to separate from water.
 Tepco will then dilute the water until tritium levels fall below regulatory limits, before pumping it into the ocean.
-Tritium is considered to be relatively harmless because it does not emit enough energy to penetrate human skin and other nuclear plants around the world routinely pump water with low levels of the isotope into the ocean.
+Tritium is considered to be relatively harmless because it does not emit enough energy to penetrate human skin.
+Other nuclear plants around the world routinely pump water with low levels of the isotope into the ocean.

-The United States noted that Japan has worked closely with the International Atomic Energy Agency in its handling of the site since the meltdown in three reactors a decade ago.
+The United States noted that Japan has worked closely with the International Atomic Energy Agency in its handling of the site.
 "In this unique and challenging situation, Japan has weighed the options and effects, has been transparent about its decision, and appears to have adopted an approach in accordance with globally accepted nuclear safety standards," the U.S. Department of State said in a statement on its website.

-NEIGHBOURLY CONCERN However, opponents to the plan remained concerned about potential levels of tritium or other contaminants.
+NEIGHBOURLY CONCERN Japan's neighbours, however, were less positive with both China and South Korea calling for more consultation on the plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)